- Solicitors For Business

 The court has a checklist of factors to consider before deciding what order to make, if any.
 These include:

 It is difficult to say what level of income or assets a paying parent needs to have before the court will consider making an order for lump sums, housing provision or maintenance to cover educational expenses or costs associated with a child’s disability.
-Some of the reported cases suggest that this type of financial provision is not only for the very wealthy.
-There have been instances of parents with fairly modest means being ordered to assist with housing and other costs, in addition to any maintenance liability.
+Some of the reported cases might appear to suggest that this type of financial provision is only for the very wealthy.
+There have, nevertheless, been instances of parents of fairly modest means being ordered to assist with housing and other costs, in addition to any maintenance liability.